Nearly 54% of marketers consider email marketing to be the most effective aspect of digital marketing. Plus, executing it is one of the easiest tasks.

 How Can Email Marketing Improve SEO?

-Email marketing can do wonders for your site’s SEO as well, even though their fusion is not a popular one.
+Affordable SEO is hard to come by even if you use the right SEO tools but thankfully email marketing can do wonders for your site’s SEO as well, even though their fusion is not a popular one.
+SEO is not going away anytime soon.

 Emails can boost link building